 Jannik Sinner at US Open 2025; Courtesy of The White House derivative work: Kacir - https://www.flickr.com/photos/202101414@N05/54777103163/, Public Domain

-But 24-year-old Jannik Sinner remains the de facto face of the hot revival of Italian men’s tennis.
+But 24-year-old and current World No. 1 Jannik Sinner remains the de facto face of the hot revival of Italian men’s tennis.
 Born in 2001 in San Candido, a small town in the province of Bolzano near the Austrian border, Sinner didn’t grow up dreaming of tennis.
 His first sport was skiing, racing down the Alpine slopes in his backyard, and he didn’t pick up a racket until the age of seven.
 Turns out, he preferred a game where mistakes could be rectified the very next point—unlike skiing, where a single slip could mean instant failure.

 In an era dominated by baseline power like that of Sinner, Lorenzo Musetti’s game, rather, is characterized by a fluid one-handed backhand, on-court creativity, and an aesthetically pleasing shotmaking arsenal.
 Born in Carrara, the 24-year-old has emerged from the Tuscan town best known for its marble quarries to become one of the most stylistically distinctive players of his generation.

-Last year, Musetti rode an incredible clay court season—which included a French Open semifinal run—to a career-high ranking of No. 5 (the first time two Italian men were simultaneously ranked in the Top 5 in the history of the men’s pro tour).
+Last year, Musetti rode an incredible clay court season—which included a French Open semifinal—to a career-high ranking of No. 5 (the first time two Italian men were simultaneously ranked in the Top 5 in the history of the men’s pro tour).
 He reached multiple championships and qualified for his first-ever ATP Finals slot, ultimately finishing the year at No. 8.

 Lorenzo Musetti; Photo by si.robi - Musetti MCM22 (52), CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=117594417